AWS IAM Policies in a Nutshell

 If the policy is attached to the user, group or role it's like a permission slip.
 If it's attached to the resource, it's like a VIP list.

-If it's with the user, just imagine the user colonel walking around with a permission slip.
-He shows up to a resource, we'll call kfc-bucket, and requests objects.
+, and requests objects.
 To determine permissions we look at the slip, and he gets the objects or doesn't.
 Since the slip is with the user, we don't need to know who it applies to, obviously it's for the user.

-If it's with the resource, then imagine colonel walking around with nothing.
-Instead, the permission slip is on the kfc-bucket.
-When colonel shows up to the kfc-bucket, we check the permission slip on the bucket and that's where we determine if he gets the objects or not.
-Since the slip is with the resource, we need to know who is allowed in or not, therefore we need to specify the principals.
+, we check the permission slip on the bucket and that's where we determine if he gets the objects or not.
+Since the slip is with the resource, we need to know who is allowed in or not, therefore we need to specify the principal

-AWS Roles and Principals
+AWS Roles and Principal

 Even though IAM users and groups imply a "who" on their permission policy, IAM roles do so only after we've specified the who via a "Trust Policy."
 Therefore, when creating a role we have to pass it these two separate policy documents: